colinmichaellynch/Casting-Machine-Learning-Algorithm/README.md

   <img width="575" height="330" src = https://user-images.githubusercontent.com/61156429/212184680-ebb1d98f-1dba-4f43-b430-26fc4f9e75c7.png>
 </p>

-* When we find the average value of bias and variance for each P, we find that an intermediate value of P (0.3) manages to minimize both vias and variance, lending some credence to the notion that this meta-algorithm could be used to improve the performance of ensemble machine learning methods.
+* When we find the average value of verification bias and variance for each P, we find that an intermediate value of P (0.3) manages to minimize both vias and variance, lending some credence to the notion that this meta-algorithm could be used to improve the performance of ensemble machine learning methods.

 <p align="center">
   <img src = https://user-images.githubusercontent.com/61156429/212184681-61b54ea7-f00d-4a16-bc49-eff56155a80a.png>